← Research

 }

-Unfiltered queries must not regress.
-Explicit branching ensures they use the original fast path:
+Unfiltered queries can’t regress.
+Explicit branching keeps them on the original fast path:

 if query.filters.is_empty() {